BluePawDev/drum-kit/README.md

 # JavaScript "Drum Kit"
-When keys are pressed on the keyboard the associated sound is played and a the corresponding image for the pressed key will animate using CSS transform and transition.
+When keys are pressed on the keyboard the associated sound is played using keyCode as reference and the corresponding image for the pressed key will animate using CSS transform and transition.
 * Developed: 11/22/17—[TBD]

 ## License